archzfs/archzfs/testing/README.rst

     # testing/test.sh -d std-test-00-default

-You should see packer start archiso in qemu and begin previsioning the device.
+You should see packer start archiso in qemu and begin provisioning the device.
 Once packer is done, the device will reboot and the acceptance criteria will determine if the test succeeded.

 If you think any of these steps can be done simpler and/or more efficiently, please open an issue!